wellcontent/wellcontent.github.io/about.md

 This is how this blog came about.
 And also because of my passion for mental health and content creation.

-I've recovered from chronic depression and an eating disorder.
-Through lots of therapy and self-love.
-(Although I do still slip up sometimes.)

-Writing and academic research are part of my background.
-I have a bachelor's degree in Liberal Arts and a master's degree in International Law.

-So I wanted to combine those skills with my love for content creation to share my story, experience, and insights with you.
+I wanted to share my content creation experience and streamer insights with you, to help you take care of your physical, mental, digital, and financial wellbeing.
+By providing you with actionable guides and resources.

 Feel free to join me on my journey.